HOME .......

 Object (Blue Dot) is Forced to Rotate as Well as Move in Vertical and Horizontal Directions by Wave Action

-Two!
 Two Isolation Systems in One! - The Pendulum and Gravity Feedback Loop

 Nimbus' "unipivot" (single air spring) design has a number of interesting characteristics perhaps not obvious at first glance.
 The Nimbus subchassis consists of the top plate/component and lower plate/ballast + connecting rods; this subchassis behaves like a pendulum, with its pivot point at the top of the Firestone air spring.
 The 25 lb ballast on Nimbus' lower plate is the pendulum mass.
 The pendulum behavior of the Nimbus subchassis serves to isolate the component in the horizontal and two rotational directions, supplementing the isolation characteristics of the Firestone air spring/mass system.
 A characteristic of this pendulum isolator is that the force of gravity acts as a feedback loop to damp the motion of the pendulum subchassis - when seismic vibration (some percentage naturally makes it up through the mass/spring isolation stage) forces the subchassis to move ever so slightly away from its equilibrium position, the force of Earth's gravity on the 25 lb Ballast Mass acts to restore the subchassis, including the component, to its equilibrium position.
 Thus, Nimbus can be viewed as a "semi-active" isolation device, with the Earth's gravity acting as the "semi-active" restoring force for the pendulum system.